chenxinye/chenxinye/README.md

-# Hi there, I'm Xinye Chen, the strongest man on this planet 👋
+# Hi there, I'm Xinye Chen-the strongest man on this planet 👋
 ### Researcher at Sorbonne University (LIP6, CNRS)

 <p align="left">